dapp-protocols/Blockchain-Abstraction-Layer/Tutorial.md

 The full definition of a properly normalized database schema for the contract is an implementation concern rather than a design concern; however, it is beneficial to consider the database during the design phase and to form a general plan for what tables will exist and what information they will store.

 **Table Scopes** The BAL uses a kind of table partitioning scheme called table "scopes."
-Scopes are used to partition rows of a table off from each other into sections that a single execution of a contract action will not cross over.
+Based upon the EOS blockchain's scopes, scopes are used to partition rows of a table off from each other into sections that a single execution of a contract action will not cross over.
 This paves the way for a future parallelization of smart contract execution, where multiple actions that affect different scopes of a table could execute simultaneously without risk of them possibly interfering with each other or creating race conditions.
-While scopes are not generally effective today, it is useful to use them anyways, to enable the contract to benefit from future performance gains.
+While this parallelization is not yet implemented today, it is useful to design scopes into contracts anyways, to enable them to benefit from future performance gains.

 Our supply chain tracking smart contract will use the following tables.
 It is possible that other tables or data may be added during implementation, but this provides a general outline of the database for the contract.
  - Warehouse list